Eat These Top 7 Brain Food To Improve Our Minds

 Posted on May 16th 2019 by Letara Buckley

 When you picture someone with a healthy mind, you may imagine someone who has a great memory, someone happy, or perhaps someone who is highly intelligent?
 You may be less likely to picture the foods required to have a healthy mind.
-Are you aware of the top brain-boosting foods?
+Are you aware of the top brain food?
 This article is going to explore the physical effects that different foods have on your brain, and the top seven superfoods that you should be eating, backed by major organizations and Marisa Peer.

-How Does Food Affect Your Brain?
+How Does Brain Food Affects You?

 Every meal or snack you eat either gives you nutrients or calories―or a mixture of the two―which in turn can affect how chemicals are produced in your brain.